yugbhavsar/website/README.md

 Bochum](http://www.rub.de).
 The code shown here is public to allow users of the facility to evaluate it as well as to have a development platform.

+The branch v2 is meant to fully replace the old master.